Today is Holy Saturday, the day of the Great Silence when Christ finally Sabbaths.

 From here things get richer and trickier.
 In order for the narrative to give an account of my action, the concepts, definitions or articulations, and descriptions you use have to accurately describe reality: past, present, and future.
 Whether my nurse tells me we're "determining the end of the pregnancy" or "aborting" is a significant speech habit.
 Whether my description is "a last act of triumphant self-will" or "suicide" is equally significant.
 Each description is not just a way of speaking of an isolated action, but of an entire narrative and community that lies behind that narrative.
 If one says "word choice," they are revealing to you that they don't think their life has any story.
-If one sees language is only one part of a larger narrative, they will say "speech habit."
+If one sees language as only one part of a larger narrative, they will say "speech habit."
 Notice then how speech habits not only reveal the narrative one is a part of, but also how one thinks about their own story.

 Story Telling as a Community Practice

-You can tell where someone is from their accent, you can equally tell what kind of community they come from based on the way they speak.
+You can tell where someone is from, from their accent.
+You can equally tell what kind of community they come from based on the way they speak.
 At least, if you have ears to hear you can.
 Listening to people talk tells you a lot about what they believe, even if they don't know it, or even if they deny it.
 The funny thing about descriptions and dialogue, and language in general, is that it's taught.
 And language is never private, but communal, for language is the art of expressing oneself to another.
 Community is assumed by the very creation of language.
 In other words, if languages are the work, communities are the craftsman.

 Communities then are responsible for the cultivation of characters and by extension actions.
 What is more fundamental to our identity than our "choices" then is our stories.
 And by extension our community, our character, and how we speak.
 Our choices are simply symptoms or effects of these larger causes.
 For that reason, choices are typically uninteresting.
 What's more interesting is, "What narrative does the articulation of my action fall under?" or "How do these actions reveal what community I think is most important to me?"
-All the possible answers to these questions are how we make sense out of phrases like "She's orthodox" or "He's gone astray" or "They're great citizens" or "They're confused about what they are."
+All the possible answers to these questions are how we make sense out of phrases like "She's orthodox" or "He's gone astray," or "They're great citizens" or "They're confused about what they are."
 Trouble arrives when our actions are unintelligible from the narratives and communities we claim are the most important to our formation.

 For example, if I say "I am Catholic" then presumably I don't believe I can "self-master" without grace.
 I would think my nature is fallen enough, plagued by concupiscence, that I would need grace to even get myself into check.
-But as a Southerner I might say, "God helps those who help themselves."
+But as a Southerner, I might say, "God helps those who help themselves."
 This second expression is a Pelagian one, which says I don't need grace but can self-master solely through my human nature.
-So while I might profess the Creed and receive eucharist on Sundays, my speaking this second expression is formed by something that is contradictory to my Baptism.
+So while I might profess the Creed and receive the eucharist on Sundays, my speaking of this second expression is formed by something that is contradictory to my Baptism.
 To maintain both expressions is a kind of self-deception in which a Pelagian way of life is more informative for who I think I should be, rather than who I am.
-At some point a paradigm shift in one's language action is accompanied by a great epiphany that one's actions no longer makes sense in their current narrative and by extension their community.
+At some point, a paradigm shift in one's language action is accompanied by a great epiphany that one's actions no longer make sense in their current narrative and by extension their community.
 If this is detected and the person moves narratives or communities we might call it "going apostate" or "converting" or "seeking consistency" or "changing my mind" all depending on whether they're going to or from Truth.

 The Church is not a Community The Holy Scriptures are not a Story

 Holy Scripture is not a natural text among others, nor one narrative among others.
 This is the Liberal Heresy of conflating the supernatural with the natural.
 We claim Holy Scripture is like a story but it is something else.
 At best there is only an analogy between "Scripture" and "story/narrative."
 The same holds for The Church and "community."
 The difference?
-One begins, is sustained, and ends with God -- the other is just a human made thing.
+One begins, is sustained, and ends with God -- the other is just a human-made thing.
 As long as we use the terms "community" and "story" analogously we may speak of the "Catholic Community" and "Catholic Story."
 But we must be careful of this.
 E.G. Pope Emeritus Benedict XVI changed the Ordinary Form for Baptisms from "The Christian Community welcomes you" for this very reason.
 The phrase "Christian Community" can easily become an abstraction away from the concrete, incarnational Catholic Church that is Jesus' body.
 Thus this text was thus struck out and replaced with "The Church of God welcomes you."